-As part of our work to maintain a safe and reliable railway, and in preparation for the Transpennine Upgrade, our specialist contractors are clearing vegetation from railway land between Leeds and Manchester.
+As part of our work to maintain a safe and reliable railway, and in preparation for the Transpennine Route Upgrade, our specialist contractors are clearing vegetation from railway land between York and Manchester.

 This vegetation management work includes clearing trees, shrubs and bushes up to 6.5metres from the running line and any trees on Network Rail land that have the potential to fall on the infrastructure.